llaurabatt/graphical-models-external-networks/README.md

 ### COVID

-The `COVID` folder contains `COVID19 data preprocessing.Rmd` which implements the data collection and combination outlined in Sections B.1 and B.2, the linear modelling for the mean described in Section B.3, and the goodness-of-fit checks described in Section B.4.
+The `COVID` folder contains `COVID19 data preprocessing allCounties.Rmd` and `COVID19 data preprocessing allClustered.Rmd` which implements the data collection and combination outlined in Sections B.1 and B.2, the linear modelling for the mean described in Section B.3, and the goodness-of-fit checks described in Section B.4.

 The folder `Raw Data` contains the raw data files required to run this analysis.